Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Arcsine-Node.md

+# Arcsine Node

 ## Description

-Returns the arcsine of each component the input **In** as a vector of equal length.
+Returns the arcsine of each component of the input **In** as a vector of the same dimension and equal length.
 Each component should be within the range of -Pi/2 to Pi/2.

 ## Ports